ANNUAL REPORT 2021

-The consolidated financial statements for 2019 apply to Feintool International Holding AG and its subsidiaries.
-They cover the period from January 1 to December 31, 2019.
+The consolidated financial statements for 2021 apply to Feintool International Holding AG and its subsidiaries.
+They cover the period January 1 to December 31, 2021.

 Orders received and order backlog in the capital goods business; expected releases in high-volume parts production